gw-pem/bruco/README.md

 2017-01-05 - explicitly removing main channel from aux channel list 2017-01-23 - if the decimation ratio is greater than 10, decimate in mutiple steps to
 	     avoid numerical instabilities
+2017-03-08 - Virgo sampling rate is not always a power of 2, and this caused a crash
+             for some auxiliary channels with sampling rate lower than the desired output.
+Implemented an upsamping of the aux channel to solve the issue